Balkaneros91/Hangman_game/README.md

 # User Experience (UX)

 ### __User Stories__
+- The player wants to feel welcome to play.
 - The Player wants to be able to input their name and receive a feedback if the data is invalid.
 - The Player wants to know the number of attempts in total and attempts left.
-- The Player wants to know the already guessed letters and get notified if the letter has been already guessed.
+- The Player wants to know the already guessed letters/words and get notified if the letter/word has been already guessed.

-- As a user, I want to see if I've made the leaderboard after exiting the game after playing.
+- The player wants to have a clear message about the state on the end of the game.
+- The player wants to be able to choose if they wanna play further or quit.

 [Back to content list](<#contents>)

 # Hangman Flow Chart

-A flow-chart was used for mapping-out the necessary steps throughout  created with the main purpose to map the steps to follow throughout the implementation process of this game.
-I signed up for a free account with [Lucid Chart](https://www.lucidchart.com/pages/) to be able to produce the below chart.
+A flow-chart was used for mapping-out the necessary steps throughout the implementation process of this game.
+A free sign up with [Lucid Chart](https://www.lucidchart.com/pages/) helped in creation of this map.

 ![Hangman Flow Chart](images/pp3_flowchart.png)